 What does all of this mean?
 Nothing.
 Oklahoma City can protest and it will come to no avail.
 The precedent it will set with forcing the game to be replayed or taking the points away would be a horrible one.
 If you replay that point, why not the foul in the first quarter on and and-one?
 That’s the argument you’ll get.

 Secondly, the NBA needs to address these type of plays.
 Whether it is allowing coaches a challenge or allowing the NBA’s replay center to signal to the scorer’s table to do a replay.

 For Derrick Stafford, he’s not having a good week.
 He was on the call on Christmas where he was cited for missing three no calls against Kevin Durant fouling LeBron James.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!